-Jenna Shaw is the Director of Technology and Creativity at Liberty Elementary School in Baltimore City, Maryland.
+Jenna Shaw is an Instructional Technology Specialist under the Baltimore City Public School's Office of Special Education.
+Previous to this role, Jenna was the Director of Technology and Creativity at Liberty Elementary School and spent almost a decade teaching middle school language arts in Baltimore City.
 She is passionate about changing the educational landscape through innovative teaching practices, local and global connections, and technology integration.

 Jenna had no idea she would become a teacher.
 It was not until college that she decided to explore the field of education.
 It began when she took a freshman sociology class and had to volunteer at a local organization.
 She ended up in the state prison helping inmates with literacy skills.
 This volunteer work prompted her to change her career goals to focus on education.